mighty-gerbils/gerbil/doc/guide/getting-started.md

 by editing e.g. your `$HOME/.profile`, `$HOME/.bashrc` or `$HOME/.zshenv`.

-Whether you install Gerbil to some directory or not, be sure to add your `$GERBIL_PREFIX/bin` to your `PATH` so your shell and other programs can find `gxi` and `gxc`;
+Whether you install Gerbil to some directory or not, be sure to add your `$GERBIL_INSTALL_PREFIX/bin` to your `PATH` so your shell and other programs can find `gxi` and `gxc`;
-alternatively, you could symlink the installed `gxi` and `gxc` binaries into a directory already in your `$PATH`.
+alternatively, you could symlink the installed gerbil binaries into a directory already in your `$PATH`.

-In addition, you should your personal gerbil path's bin (by default `~/.gerbil` but overridable with the `GERBIL_PATH` environment variable) into your path.
+In addition, you should add your personal gerbil path's bin (by default `~/.gerbil` but overridable with the `GERBIL_PATH` environment variable) into your path.